patrickweng7/vip/Notebook-Aditi-Prakash.md

 With Uniform Int Mutation:
 ![N Queens Visualization with Uniform Int Mutation](https://picc.io/e1uHhHm.png)

-We can see here that the average fitness value decreased much more quickly with the Uniform Int mutation than the Shuffle Indexes mutation.
+We can see here that the maximum fitness value decreased much more quickly with the Uniform Int mutation than the Shuffle Indexes mutation.
+We also see that the average and minimum fitness values tended towards 0 more closely than they did with the Shuffle Index mutation.

 With 85 Generations and 10% Mutation Rate (Shuffle Index Mutation):
 ![N Queens Visualization with 85 Generations and 10%  Mutation Rate](https://picc.io/MZtm5UD.png)